flarelabs-net/vite-plugin-cloudflare/README.md

 ### Redundant fields in the Wrangler config file

-There are various options in the Worker config file that are ignored when using Vite as they are either no longer applicable or Vite has its own equivalents.
+There are various options in the Worker config file that are ignored when using Vite, as they are either no longer applicable or are replaced by Vite equivalents.
+If these options are provided then warnings will be printed to the console with suggestions for how to proceed.
 Examples where the Vite configuration should be used instead include `alias` and `define`.
-If these options are provided then warnings will be printed to the console with suggestions of how to proceed.